Rustic Blueberry Pie

 - Pat and form into a ball

-- Flour work surface and roll out crust two inches larger than pie pan.
+- Flour work surface and roll out crust two inches larger than the pie pan.

 - Place crust in the pie pan.